Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 ## Handling the JSON response

-In this step you'll use the data returned from Giphy to display images in the browser.
+In this step, you'll use the data returned from Giphy to display images in the browser.

 <!-- > -->

 Write the `handleData()` function.
-This fucntion takes a parameter that is json data loaded from the giphy server.
+This function takes a parameter that is JSON data loaded from the Giphy server.
 As a first step log it to the console and test your work.

 ```JS
 function handleData(json) {